 Barrydowne College is a re-engagement school in partnership with Cambrian College.
 This secondary school within a college supports students ages 18 to 21 who would benefit from a small class learning environment and who have not been successful in a regular secondary school.
-The setting, with small class sizes and personalized curriculum, allows for a focus on programming designed to meet student needs.
-Students earn credits, build soft skills, and develop links to community college programs including Dual Credits.
-Students also have access to employment services, giving them an opportunity to explore pathways to work, apprenticeship, college and university.
-The program supports students to stay in school and/ or find viable employment for co-operative education credits.
-Students in Rainbow District School Board can obtain more information about this program by calling Principal Susan Kett at 705.566.2302.
+The setting, with small class sizes, individualized instruction and a flexible timetable, allows for a focus on programming designed to meet student needs.
+The school offers a wide variety of courses including elective credits such as Art, Food and Nutrition, First Nations, Métis and Inuit Studies as well as the Arts and Culture SHSM.
+Students earn credits, build soft skills and develop links to community college programs including Dual Credits.
+Students also have the potential of earning paid co-operative education credits.
+To learn more, please call Principal Susan Kett at 705.566.2302.